Overview of Alimony in Virginia

 You can either agree with your spouse for an amount of spousal support or you can request that the court make a determination of spousal support for a temporary duration, limited duration, or indefinite duration.

-Spousal support can be paid either as a lump sum or through periodic payments.
+Spousal support or alimony in Virginia can be paid either as a lump sum or through periodic payments.
 It can be paid from one spouse to the other or through an income deduction order.

-What factors are considered in an award of spousal support?
+What factors are considered in an award of spousal support in Virginia?

 The court must look at many factors found at Va.
 Code Ann. § 20-107.1, including the parties' incomes, length of marriage, the standard of living during the marriage, the parties' ages and health, earning capacity, education, ability to pay, and the monetary and non-monetary contributions of each spouse to the well-being of the family.